 Baseline to One Month Post Second MDMA/Placebo Session

-Beyond just changes in study measure scores, participants and their Study Support Partner reported tangible gains in both family and romantic relationships, with two participants feeling confident enough to start dating for the first time.
-A participant described this as, “… I have been able to sustain flirtatious conversations for a longer time.
+Results went beyond just changes in study measure scores.
+Participants and their Study Support Partner reported tangible gains in both family and romantic relationships.
+This included two participants feeling confident enough to start dating for the first time.
+One participant described the effect.
+“I have been able to sustain flirtatious conversations for a longer time.
 In these conversations, I realized communication is not just about talking.
 Now, I take time to notice my emotions and others’ emotions before talking” .

-Read the full text, open-access article here
+Read the full text, open-access article here.

-Danforth, Alicia L., Charles S. Grob Christopher M. Struble, Allison A. Feduccia, Nick Walker, Lisa Jerome, Berra Yazar-Klosinski, and Amy Emerson.
+- Danforth, Alicia L., Charles S. Grob Christopher M. Struble, Allison A. Feduccia, Nick Walker, Lisa Jerome, Berra Yazar-Klosinski, and Amy Emerson.
 “Reduction in social anxiety after MDMA-assisted psychotherapy with autistic adults: A randomized, double-blind, placebo-controlled pilot study.”
 Psychopharmacology (2018): 1-12.

-Danforth, Alicia L., Christopher M. Struble, Berra Yazar-Klosinski, and Charles S. Grob.
+- Danforth, Alicia L., Christopher M. Struble, Berra Yazar-Klosinski, and Charles S. Grob.
 “MDMA-assisted therapy: a new treatment model for social anxiety in autistic adults.”
 Progress in Neuro-Psychopharmacology and Biological Psychiatry 64 (2016): 237-249.